 Ultimately our own human resilience can't be separated from the resilience of the natural systems we rely on for food, water, waste disposal, recreation, and quality of life.
-Special attention and consideration is needed when planning for resilient regional growth that balances natural resource and infrastructure systems with because safety (Risk Landscapes, draft 2016).
+Special attention and consideration is needed when planning for resilient regional growth that balances natural resource and infrastructure protection with human safety (Risk Landscapes, draft 2016).